MPavilion

 MPavilion is a temporary pavilion in Queen Victoria Gardens, Melbourne, erected annually since 2014.
 The event is sponsored by philanthropist Naomi Milgrom.
-Initially the project was planned for four years, but later it was extended by another two, until 2019.
-It is used for various art events, after which each pavilion is gifted to the city and moved to a permanent location.
+Initially the project was planned for four years, but later it was extended by another two, until 2019, and then another three years to 2023.
+No pavilion was constructed in 2020 due to the COVID-19 pandemic.
+The pavilions are used for various art events, after which each pavilion is gifted to the city or institution and moved to a permanent location.